gorakhjoshi/WebDevelopmentFoundation/6. Typography/Quiz/README.md

 - [ ] C. None, `letter-spacing` is an invalid CSS property.
 - [ ] D. `<h1>` elements will have 20 pixels of space between every letter.

-### Q7.Why might a user see the Times font with this CSS rule?
+### Q7.
+Why might a user see the Times font with this CSS rule?

 ```css
 h1 {